 FROM: Laura Beauvais, Ph.D., Vice Provost for Faculty Affairs

 This memo describes important information that is intended to help you have a successful start to the semester.
 As you all know, your course syllabus is an important document that communicates mutual expectations between you and your students, including your course expectations, learning outcomes, deadlines, attendance policies, grading criteria, and other important information.
 Please note section 8.50.30 of the University Manual: “All instructors shall make available a syllabus in the first week of class, or first day of class for fully-online accelerated programs (8.51.24), to students enrolled in each of their courses.
 Syllabi components should clearly communicate classroom policies, essential aspects of the course, and expectations of student participation.”
 In addition to meeting Faculty Senate approved policies, you will be providing students with a basis for making decisions about their chances for success and the wisdom of continuing their enrollment in your course.
 You will also provide those students who do remain enrolled with a clear set of guidelines on which to base their study schedules and judge their performance.
 The clear outlining of expectations helps to ensure that students in your classes are fully aware of your academic standards.
 As you develop your syllabi, please refer to the excellent resources available on the website of the Office for the Advancement of Teaching and Learning (http://web.uri.edu/atl/), specifically the checklist for developing a good syllabus http://web.uri.edu/teach/syllabus/.
 For other general information for faculty, please check out the following website: http://web.uri.edu/faculty/.

 The University Manual also contains information that will be helpful to you in preparing your syllabus.
-I refer particularly to the following sections: 8.39.10-12 (attendance); 8.51.11-14 (excused absences); 8.51.15 (examinations during the semester); 8.51.16 (final examinations); 8.27.16-19, 8.27.17-19, 8.27.10-15 (plagiarism—instructor’s responsibilities, judicial action, and student’s responsibilities); and 8.52.10 (grading criteria).
+I refer particularly to the following sections: 8.39.10-12 (attendance); 8.51.11-14 (excused absences); 8.51.15 (examinations during the semester); 8.51.16 (final examinations); 8.27.10-19 (plagiarism—instructor’s responsibilities, judicial action, and student’s responsibilities); and 8.52.10 (grading criteria).
 Each semester, issues are directed to this office that are addressed specifically in these sections.
-A recent area of concern is the use of electronic equipment during class and examinations, e.g., PDAs, cell phones, laptops, etc. It might be prudent to include guidelines related to their use in your syllabus.
+A recent area of concern is the use of electronic equipment during class and examinations, e.g., cell phones, iPads, laptops, etc. It might be prudent to include guidelines related to their use in your syllabus.

 Please pay special attention to section 8.51.16, which states the University’s long-standing policy against administering examinations during the final week of classes or at other inappropriate times.
 Specifically, it states the following:

 The remainder of Chapter 8 contains other academic regulations that you will want to review in preparation for the new semester.
-The University Manual is available in the Library and the deans’ offices as well as on the University website through the Faculty Senate webpage.
+The University Manual is available on the University website through the Faculty Senate webpage.
 (See http://www.uri.edu/facsen/)

 With regard to academic honesty, understanding the culture of source management and attribution in academe is a process of learning and relearning, with increasing complexity over time.
 Our goal is to better distinguish between intentional plagiarism or cheating, and making mistakes.
-URI’s Student Handbook, in particular Section 4.1, provides guidelines concerning academic honesty in this regard.
+URI’s Student Handbook (http://web.uri.edu/studentconduct/student-handbook/) provides guidelines concerning academic honesty in this regard.
 Additional assistance is available at the Writing Center and the Academic Enhancement Center.
 It may be useful to add a statement in your syllabi using the following language:

 Students are expected to be honest in all academic work.
 A student’s name on any written work, quiz or exam shall be regarded as assurance that the work is the result of the student’s own independent thought and study.
 Work should be stated in the student’s own words, properly attributed to its source.
 Students have an obligation to know how to quote, paraphrase, summarize, cite and reference the work of others with integrity.
 The following are examples of academic dishonesty.